rtCamp/ps-analysis-tool-wiki/Example-analysis-scenarios.md

 5. **Analyze the Cookies in the Application Tab**

-   1. Go to the “Application” tab in the DevTools in the default Chrome instance and the instance simulating third-party cookie deprecation.
+   1. Go to the “Application” tab in the DevTools in the "Chrome Open" instance and the "Chrome Private" instance which is blocking third-party cookies.
    2. Navigate to the “Cookies” section and select the frame [domain-aaa.com](https://domain-aaa.com/) to view the cookies in both instances of Google Chrome

    3. Note the cookies present from domains other than [domain-aaa.com](https://domain-aaa.com/), in our case it will be [domain-ccc.com](https://domain-ccc.com/) in both instances of Chrome.